 The sensorimotor stage of development is the first of the four stages of development put forth by Jean Piaget in his Theory of Cognitive Development.
 The sensorimotor stage lasts from birth to about two years.
 This period is characterized by rapid growth and cognitive development in a child.

-According to Piaget, it is called the ‘sensorimotor’ stage because the early reflexes and signs of intelligence develop through sensory perceptions and motor activities that a baby experiences.
+According to Piaget, it is called the ‘sensorimotor’ stage because the early reflexes and signs of intelligence develop through sensory perceptionsiXThe use of one or five human senses to detect or experience an environmental stimuli. and motor activities that a baby experiences.
 It is during this stage that infants and toddlers learn about the world around them.
 They do so by coordinating all the sensory experiences, such as hearing, looking, touching, tasting, and reaching out (1).
+These senses combine with actions and movements of the muscles to obtain a perception of things around them.

 The primary learning during this developmental stage is object permanence, which is understanding that objects exist even if they are out of sight (2).